ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/applications.html.markdown

 <td width="16">
 </td>
 <td>
-Choose to build your apps using [AC Mobile Build](/developers/user-guide/ac-mobile-build-phonegap/cordova/ac-mobile-build/) or [Phonegap:Build](/developers/user-guide/ac-mobile-build-phonegap/cordova/phonegapbuild/) .
+  Choose to build your apps using [AC Mobile Build](/developers/user-guide/ac-mobile-build-phonegap/cordova/ac-mobile-build/) or <a href="/developers/user-guide/ac-mobile-build-phonegap/cordova/phonegapbuild/">Phonegap:Build</a> .
 If you wish to compile as a Native App for mobile devices you can do so here.

 If you are planning to build Native Apps, then you must read the [Phonegap & Native Apps](/developers/user-guide/ac-mobile-build-phonegap/cordova/) chapter, which describes how this can be achieved.